Top 10 healthy ways to beat the credit crunch

-Scrapping the weekend fast food and using some of the cash for a trip to the fitness centre or swimming pool
+Scrapping the weekend fast food and using some of the cash for a trip to the fitness center or swimming pool

 Cutting food bills by growing your own veg, even if it’s just a few pots on the patio or a windowbox